oscal-compass/community/GOVERNANCE.md

 An initial Oversight Committee was appointed by the founding sponsors of the OSCAL Compass project.
 This bootstrap committee will serve until the first election of the Oversight Committee using processes and timing as determined by this group.
 Current Oversight Committee members are defined in the community [MAINTAINERS.md](./MAINTAINERS.md) file.

-The Oversight Committee consists of 3 to 7 leaders on the OSCAL Compass project.
+The Oversight Committee consists of 3 to 7 leaders of the OSCAL Compass project.
 These members will serve to supervise the overall project and its health.

 The Oversight Committee is responsible for the following duties: